 GEORGE & DEBBI FRAHM

 George and Debbi Frahm have been married for over 42 years, so they understand what it means to make a commitment.
 This same type of commitment can be seen in the charitable causes they support like the Leukemia & Lymphoma Society, the City of Hope, the Riverside City Mission or the many industry-related events they regularly attend together.
 George has worked for Stater Bros.
 Markets for over 40 years.
 He began his grocery career as a nightshift janitor and afternoon clerk’s helper while attending college at CSU Los Angeles.
-He worked his way up through the ranks and currently serves as Executive Vice President Administration/Distribution.
+He worked his way up through the ranks and currently serves as President.
 Education has played a significant role in George’s success over the years and that is why he and Debbi are longtime supporters of CGAEF’s educational programs.

 Bernie & Ellyn Gelson